ClearBreach

 Contact the OIPC BC directly at oipc.bc.ca to request their current breach notification form.

-Mandatory individual notification under BC PIPA
+What must an individual notification include under BC PIPA?

 The notification to individuals must include: